grantMU3000/WebPortfolio/README.md

 <img src="images/portfolioPic.png" alt="Homescreen Picture">

 2. If you typed in the URL and ended up on the search results page, then click on the link that says <b> Grant Robinson's Portfolio </b>.
+The picture below shows what the link should look like.